CultureAsData-UIUC/is310-fall-2024/_materials/creating_curating_humanities_data/01-python-refresher-foundations.md

 ## Python Foundations

 The easiest way to work with Python is through the command line.
 Let's start by first checking our Python version.
-Open the command line and type `python --version` or `python3 --version`.
+Open your terminal (whether in VS Code or your preferred terminal app) and type `python --version` or `python3 --version`.
 You should see something like the following:

 <figure>
     <a href="{{site.baseurl}}/assets/images/python_version.png">